vishaltak/gitlab-development-kit/doc/howto/prometheus.md

 Go to **Operations ➔ Environments** then click on an Environment.
 You should see a new button appearing that looks like a chart.
 Click on it to view the metrics.

 It may take 30-60 seconds for the Prometheus server to get a few sets of data points.

+## Stop Minikube

+When you're done working with prometheus for the day, don't forget to [stop your machine](#daily-workflow), and ensure you have a [backup of your minikube machine](#backups-restoration) to protect yourself from needing to complete this process again.